Nursing Children with Asthma

 Caution is advised when considering giving steroids to pre-schoolers.
-The new advice is to give only if the child will be admitted to a children’s ward or ICU with a wheeze that responds to bronchodilators in this age range.
+The new advice is to give only if the child will be admitted to a children’s ward or ICU with a wheeze that responds to bronchodilators in this age range (RCHM 2018).

 IV magnesium sulphate is considered a good option for the management of acutely unwell children.
 It is a smooth muscle relaxant, although its exact mechanism is unclear.
 Hospital policies vary but if more than two doses of magnesium are given this is often an indication that admission to a hospital with HDU or ICU facilities is required.
 The child will at the very least need to be admitted under the care of a paediatrician.
-IV Salbutamol is also an option and once again is likely to lead to admission.
-From experience, IV magnesium is used much more commonly than IV Salbutamol due to potential side effects.
+IV Salbutamol is also an option and once again is likely to lead to admission (RCHM 2018).

 A safety net for both families and clinicians is good discharge advice, especially advice about when to return to hospital or seek a GP review.
-If a child needs Salbutamol more frequently than every three hours then review must be sought.
+If a child needs Salbutamol more frequently than every three hours, a review should be sought (SA DoH 2020).